rameezh88/PayrollDemo/README.md

 Or, install the Capacitor plugin for `VSCode` and run using `Run > Android`

+# Implementation

+The app has the following features:

+1. **Home Screen**: The home screen shows a list of available payroll items.
+Clicking on one of these will take you to a Payment details page.
+2. **Payment Details**: Shows the details of the selected payment.
+On `iOS` and `Android`, there is a button that allows you to download a PDF of the payment details.
+There will be a confirmation alert dialog when the file is successfully downloaded.

+To check the file, you will need to check specific locations according to platform:

+### _iOS_:

+- Go to `Files` app
+- Select the "Browse" tab.
+- Open the `payrolldemo` folder.
+There you will see the downloaded PDFs.

+### _Android_:

+- Go to any File-browser app.
+Preferably the default bundled one from the manufacturer.
+- Open the "Recents" option from the menu.
+- You will see the downloaded PDFs.

 # Further Improvements & Challenges

 - Open downloaded PDF file (especially on `Android`) or open the file location.